 Student exam guide

 Exams and assessments are an essential part of university life and it is normal to find them stressful.
-We've developed this guide to give you a clear idea of what happens during an exam to take away the stress of the unknown, and help you prepare yourself so that your exams run smoothly.
+On this page you’ll find information and frequently asked questions to help you prepare yourself and take away the stress of the unknown.

 - What is the University's Exam Code of Conduct?